 Range("B2,C4:C7").WrapText = True

-• Wraps the text of cells within a discontinuous range of cells.
-It first identifies the range of cells using the Range property and specifies two separate cell ranges, “B2” and “C4:C7”, separated by a comma.
-The WrapText property is then set to True for all the cells within those ranges.
+- Wraps the text of cells within a discontinuous range of cells.
+It first identifies the range of cells using the Range property and specifies two separate cell ranges, “B2” and “C4:C7“, separated by a comma.
+The WrapText property is then set to True for all the cells in those ranges.

 End Sub

-After writing the code inside the module, we need to run the code.
-Texts inside the range B2 and C4:C7 will be wrapped.
+After running the code, all the text in the range B2 and C4:C7 will be wrapped.

 Code Syntax: